Last Updated on

 – Domain name: It may cost you around $10 per month

 – Hosting: Shared hosting cost typically costs $3 – $10 per month.
 Then there are more advanced options like VPS hosting, dedicated hosting, etc.

-Optional expenses include a premium WordPress theme (costing between $30 – $60), marketing tools, additional plugins & widgets, and more.
+– Optional expenses include a premium WordPress theme (costing between $30 – $60), marketing tools, and more.

-- If you are considering blogging as a hobby, then it would be free of cost.
+– If you are considering blogging as a hobby, then it should be free.

-- If you opt for essential features, then it may cost you about $50-$60 per year.
+– If you aren’t that serious and don’t mind minimal features, then it may cost you about $50-$60 per year.

-Once you’ve got that, here are some steps that’ll help you along the way:
+Here are some steps that’ll help get you there:

-- Create catchy headlines – your headline is the first thing someone reads.
-Help them figure out the benefits by enumerating them clearly.
+– Create catchy headlines – your headline is the first thing someone reads.
+Help them figure out the benefits by enumerating them.
 The ideal clickable headline is: Odd number + superlative + target keyword + year

-- Publish blogs at the stipulated frequency every time as it makes the subscribers take you more seriously
+– Publish blog posts consistently as it makes your readers take you more seriously

-- Offer incentives to current readers to enroll their family and friends
+– Offer incentives to current readers like product discounts and insider knowledge

-Implementing all the steps mentioned above can help you get massive traction on your blog.
+Implementing all the steps mentioned above can help you get some initial traction to your blog.